sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 #let refactoring_name = "Inline Concept Requirement"

 = Refactoring — #refactoring_name <inline_concept_requirement>
-For the first refactoring a subset of the initial idea (@idea_requirement_transformation) is implemented.
+For this refactoring a subset of the initial idea (@idea_requirement_transformation) is implemented.
 Specifically the inlining of an explicit ```cpp requires``` clause into a constrained function template.
 @capabilities_of_first_refactoring shows some examples of what this refactoring is able to do.